Iron Storm (2002 video game)

-Iron Storm is a first-person shooter video game developed by 4X Studio and published by Wanadoo in Europe and DreamCatcher Interactive in North America.
-An updated version of the game called World War Zero was later released for the PlayStation 2 and Microsoft Windows.
+Iron Storm is a first-person shooter video game developed by 4X Studio and released for Microsoft Windows in October 2002.
+An updated version of the game called World War Zero was later released for the PlayStation 2 and Windows in 2004 and 2005 respectively.
+An Xbox version was also planned but never released.
 Set in an alternate history in which World War I never ended, the game takes place in 1964, the 50th year of the war, and focuses on an Allied soldier's mission to stop the Russo-Mongolian Empire from developing nuclear weapons and his later efforts to end the war.